 On the homepage there is a link to two identification program.
-The first program is trained with the photos of the 5000 species that are on the website or found in the surrounding states.
+The first program is trained with the photos of approx. 10000 species of which 5000+ are on the website or found in the surrounding states.
 The second identification program covers butterflies found in the United States and Canada.

 The home page shows the various classes or orders that are shown on the site.
 Click on the picture and you will be taken to a page that shows the families for that class or order.
 Click on the family and it will show a set of thumbnails for all the species of the family that I have records.
-I have tried to show a pinned specimen and a live specimen for each species as the species can look different.
+I have tried to show a pinned specimen and a live specimen for each species as the species can look different after pinning.
 You may select a month which will show only the species that have the records for that month.
 Go to the species page and there is an Iowa map which shows where specimens have been collected or photographed in Iowa, a graph showing when the specimens have been collected, photos and a list of specimen records for that species.
 If you click on the Lat/Lon, it will take you to a Google Map showing the location.
 At the bottom of the Google Map is a link to Google Maps which will show the location and give directions to the site.
 Some locations are not shown because the species is listed as special concern, threatened or endangered.
 Also some locations on private property are not shown.

 The graph showing records dates now shows by week and the area below are the months with days colored to show what day of the week the records were obtained.

 Clicking on the photos will give you a larger version of the picture.

-I have elected to keep the butterflies (Lepidoptera2) and moths (Lepidoptera1) separate instead of under Lepidoptera.
-I am using the Moth Photographers Group website listing for moths and the North America Butterfly Association checklist to define the Lepidoptera taxonomy on the site.
+I am using the Moth Photographers Group website listing for moths and the https://www.butterfliesofamerica.com/ to define the Lepidoptera taxonomy on the site.